Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

-no input sanitisation; whatever the fuck github does is just fucked up‽ thinking about indic numerals @prolog, then hexagrams, then positional letters of scripts (extended to named /numerals|numbers|values|figures(k8)|personalities|gods|constants|variables|../,.. #math whilst variables can remain constant, constands until varyaballz numerals can be treated algebraically need to experiment c̄ /ram|cache|drive|register|stack|../less (is an unregistered operating system even possible?)
+no input sanitisation; whatever the fuck github does is just fucked up‽ thinking about indic numerals @prolog, then hexagrams, then positional letters of scripts (extended to named /numerals|numbers|values|figures(k8)|personalities|gods|constants|variables|../,.. #math whilst variables can remain constant, constands until varyaballz numerals can be treated algebraically; 5=3, 3=5,.. need to experiment c̄ /ram|cache|drive|register|stack|../less (is an unregistered operating system even possible?)
 ≥2 gamer girls, 1 cp↔u